BehnamZeinali/IMUNet/README.md

 # IMUNet: Efficient Regression Architecture for IMU Navigation and Positioning

-This is the Python implementation for the Paper: archive
+This is the Python implementation for the Paper: [IMUNet](https://arxiv.org/abs/2208.00068)

 A new Architecture called IMUNet which is appropriate for edge-device implementation has been proposed for processing IMU measurements and performing inertial navigation.